 PROMINENT WOMEN FROM BUCKS COUNTY

-History is made every day when ordinary people step up to do extraordinary things.
+International Women's Day is celebrated on March 8, but history is made every day when ordinary people step up to do extraordinary things.
 From the realm of popular music, to the silver screen and all the way to the constant fight for human rights, Bucks County has been home to a variety of women who followed their dreams and made an impact on both the county and the world.
 Read on to learn about Bucks County's leading ladies and what they did to change the face of history!

 • Margaret Mead, a cultural anthropologist best known for her controversial reports about attitudes towards sex in Eastern and Western cultures that informed the 1960s sexual revolution, got her humble beginnings growing up in Doylestown.
 During her childhood, Mead's family lived at Longland Farm in Buckingham Township.
 Also known as Margaret Mead Farm, this historic farm house still stands today and is currently on the National Register of Historic Places.
 Throughout her career, Mead authored 44 books and more than 1,000 academic articles in favor of women's rights throughout the globe.